 We would like to extend to you a special welcome to the Doctor of Physical Therapy Program, here at Winston-Salem State University!
 It is truly an exciting time to enter the WSSU DPT Program, and we are excited that you will begin your journey to become a physical therapist with our family.
 WSSU DPT is positioned strongly to provide you with an innovative and state-of-the-art education while also providing you with life changing experiences through numerous services and learning activities.
-You will have access to the latest in human movement analysis equipment in our shared lab with Wake Forest University Baptist Medical, as well as in our School of Health Sciences virtual hospital with high fidelity human patient simulators.
+You will have access to the latest in human movement analysis equipment in our shared lab with Wake Forest University Baptist Medical, state of the art clinical equipment with our clinical space at the Intergenerational Center of Art and Wellness as well as in our School of Health Sciences virtual hospital with high fidelity human patient simulators.